 “Never believe what you hear.”

 The Jacettes were practicing their moves with Jill, waiting in the wings to do her song about Jace.
 Everyone was rehearsed and ready.
 All we had to do was execute.

 “I hope you enjoyed the dancing.
 Now, it’s time for the main attraction.
-Tim’s been my bestest friend since I was nine when he showed me I wasn’t stupid.
+Tim’s been my bestest friend since I was nine when he taught me I wasn’t stupid.
 He needed me to sing at the Jace tribute two years ago and now I’m a star.
 I owe it all to him.
 It’s my pleasure to introduce the world’s greatest rock n roll band, at least in Miami, False Gods.”

 We trooped out with our guitars and the drummers set up at their kits.
 We broke into the intro to ‘Sgt Pepper.’

 “Oh, I thought you wanted the greatest band in the world,” I yelled into the mic.
 “Except they broke up.
 We just were arrested and locked up.
 Hey, I’m 18 now, and I like it.”
 We went into the Alice Cooper cover

 “We’re False Gods and grew up right here.
 This is what Miami’s about.”